kortix-ai/agentpress/README.md

 <div align="center">

-# Suna - Open Source generalist AI Agent
+# Suna - Open Source Generalist AI Agent

 (that acts on your behalf)